Meet the Inclusion TeamIn this section...

 Meet Mr Lowes – Inclusion Leader and Deputy Head Teacher

 Mr Lowes joined Barrow Hedges Primary School in September 2014.
 He previously worked as a teacher and then SENCO (Special Educational Needs Coordinator) in Newham, East London and his passion was always related to Inclusion which led to him completing a Masters in Special Educational Needs before joining the school.
 Mr Lowes is responsible for overseeing all provision to provide additional support for children who may need it.
-He is also a member of the Senior Leadership Team so is able to contribute to whole school decisions and approaches.
-Recently, Mr Lowes has also become a Specialist Leader for Education, specifically for Special Educational Needs provision and Teaching Assistant management.
+He is also a member of the Senior Leadership Team so is able to influence whole school improvement and represent social groups whilst doing this.
+Mr Lowes is also become a Specialist Leader for Education, specifically for Special Educational Needs provision and Teaching Assistant management.

 One of Mr Pearce's responsibilities at the school is to lead on English as an Additional Language (EAL).
 He has been in this role since September 2016 and has worked very hard to ensure that pupils who have English as an Additional Language are provided with support where necessary.
 Mr Pearce is very passionate about this role and has worked hard to support these pupils.
 See EAL section of website for further information.

 Meet Miss Zafer– Gifted & Talented Leader

 One of Miss Zafer's responsibilities at the school is to lead on Gifted & Talented.
 Miss Zafer commenced this role in Autumn 2018 having worked as a Year 5 teacher for 1 year previously.
 Miss Zafer's role is to identify pupils who should be considered as Gifted & Talented and ensure that our teaching & learning approach adequately stimulates and challenges them; Miss Zafer will also identify additional provision for these pupils where deemed appropiate.

 Meet Ms Gardiner – Senior Teaching Assistant for Inclusion (Family Support)